-Any job can be stressful.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-In addition, paid training and a consistent schedule help people in the HVAC industry avoid some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+Additionally, paid training and a consistent schedule help people in the HVAC industry fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Reaching difficult-to-access equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+The newest models of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+You can secure the needed certifications by signing up for classes at a community college or trade school.
+How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
 Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+Standing for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 per year.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary based on the project and job site.
-If you work in repairs, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+The daily schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you will be more likely to keep to a set schedule for regular business hours.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Certain jobs might take longer than others, so the number of calls each day can fluctuate.

-Like we mentioned earlier, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+Like we mentioned earlier, you should expect the occasional job in severe weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always useful.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, your salary may be dependent on the area's average wages and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Having said that, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.